Medical devices

 Unlike pharmaceuticals, medical devices do not have to be “approved” by the authorities in order to be placed on the European market.
 Instead, the manufacturer must carry out a so-called conformity assessment procedure for his product on his own responsibility.
 In this procedure, the manufacturer must prove that his product is safe and effective and meets the specified legal requirements.
 For products with a higher risk class, the manufacturer must involve a so-called notified body as an independent testing authority.
 Only after the conformity assessment procedure has been successfully completed may the manufacturer affix the CE marking to his product.

 The BASG is thus not involved in any “approval” of medical devices.
-Instead, BASG is responsible for post-market surveillance and vigilance of medical devices.
+Instead, BASG is responsible for market surveillance and vigilance of medical devices after they are being made available on the market.
 As part of this responsibility, BASG reviews suspicions that may indicate a medical device is not compliant, collects background information, and takes action to ensure the required compliance.

 What is the Vigilance System?